raycast/extensions/extensions/deepcastx/README.md

 # DeepcastX

+>Warning: This extension is not compliant with the Terms of Service of DeepL.
+Use at your own risk.

 Based on [Deepcast](https://www.raycast.com/mooxl/deepcast) with DeepLX API URL support

 If you had a DeepL API, you can use [Deepcast](https://www.raycast.com/mooxl/deepcast) to translate text in Raycast.
 But if you don't have a DeepL API, you can use this extension to translate text in Raycast.